jacobliedke/jacobliedke.github.io/README.md

 ### About Me

 I am a senior at the George Washington University studying political communication in the School of Media and Public Affairs.
-I am passionate about learning more about the relationship between new media technologies and forms of contentious political behavior.
+I am interested in the relationship between news media organizations, digital media, and public opinion.

 ### Resume